Various Artists : “Run Over By An Elevator” (BS017 - 2012)

 The fearlessly inventive and always exciting Bearsuit label returns with a collection of experimental electronic works spotlighting the best and brightest of the (predominantly) Scottish and Japanese electronics scene. …So if your tastes run towards experimental electronic soundscapes with the occasional glitchy veneer wrapped around the odd haunting melody delivered with disembodied voices, try this on for size.

-"Descending" by emlp, one of the tracks I liked most of this collection - partially recalls Icelandic Mum as well as "Bees In My Feet" by Haq, collaborative project between Japanese n-qia and Scottish half of Whizz Kid, Harold Nono could remind some moments of Slowdive's "Catch The Breeze") and a geographical connection with Scotland and Northern England, one of the most active musical workshops who gave listeners a lot of mindblowing sonic stuff.
+"Descending" by emlp, one of the tracks I liked most of this collection - partially recalls Icelandic Mum as well as "Bees In My Feet" by Haq, collaborative project between Japanese n-qia and Scot, Harold Nono could remind some moments of Slowdive's "Catch The Breeze") and a geographical connection with Scotland and Northern England, one of the most active musical workshops who gave listeners a lot of mindblowing sonic stuff.

 Não é de todo um disco para qualquer ocasião obviamente, ou não estivéssemos a falar de ambiências experimentais em que ruídos alienígenas preenchem muitas vezes os espaços do tempo.
 Mas a energia em si chega a ser luminosa, vibrante, inspiradora.